Assessment roll highlights

 The City of Calgary mails property assessment notices in early January each year.

 A property assessment is a value placed on a property for taxation purposes.
 It reflects the market value of a property based on the market valuation date of July 1 of the previous year.

-- The typical market value assessment change between this year and last year is 12 per cent for residential properties and two per cent for non-residential properties.
+- The typical market value assessment change between this year and last year is 10 per cent for residential properties and three per cent for non-residential properties.